raffaelemazziotti/FNIRS_code/README.md

 ## cartoon.py

-This script shows a radial checkerboard stimulus blended with a edge filtered animated cartoon.
+This script shows a radial checkerboard stimulus blended with an edge filtered animated cartoon.
 During baseline it shows a low contrast grayscale animated cartoon.
 It sends two kinds of event markers:

 | Event    | Marker | Contrast |Sample|
 |----------|--------|----------|------|